Lramseyer/vaporview/CONTRIBUTING.md

   - collapsibleState: vscode.TreeItemCollapsibleState
   - checkboxState: vscode.TreeItemCheckboxState

+- NetlistID: number
+- SignalId: number

 ## Parsing a VCD file

 When parsing a VCD file, the data is stored in a `WaveformTop` class (which stores the metadata and a `SignalWaveform` hash table,) and in a `NetlistTreeDataProvider` class, which maintains netlist topology.
 This might seem weird at first, but we really only need to know the netlist topology for the `TreeView`.
 But since multiple `TreeItem` elements can reference the same `SignalWaveform` data, they are stored as separate structures.

 We have to store a copy of each treeview for each document that's open so that if a user wants to open up multiple documents, we can repopulate the treeview according to its respective document.
-In the future, I plan to add support for larger files that can't necissarily be completely loaded into memory _whenever the vscode team decides to support fs.read()_.
-When this feature gets added, I will read the file in chunks, but I will stil need to load in the full netlist.
+In the future, I plan to add support for larger files that can't necissarily be completely loaded into memory When this feature gets added, I will read the file in chunks, but I will stil need to load in the full netlist.
 But that doesn't consume a ton of memory, so it won't be a problem.
 Then this way, it can reference back to which signal data to load into memory when reading the file.

 To tie these structures together, I should probably explain what a `SignalId` and a `NetlistId` are.
-A SignalId is essentially a hash of the signal name and module path, and it refers back to the `NetlistItems` in the `NetlistTreeDataProvider` as well as the `SignalId` The `SignalId` is what's actually used in the .vcd file.
-I create the `netlistId` with a low budget hashing algorithm.
-Unfortunately, multiple `netlistId`'s can point to the same `signalId` so we need to have 2 sets of keys.
-I learned this the hard way, because I originally used just a `signalId`, and it caused some really weird and annoying bugs!
+Since a waveform dump can contain variables that contain the same value change data as another signal, it's possible to have multiple elements in the netlist point to the same value change data. `NetlistId` points to an elenent in the netlist topology (and a `SignalId`) and `SignalId` points to the value change data.
+Originally, I made the `NetlistId` a string in a hash table that was a hash of the module path, but I realized that was pointless, and changed it to a number.
+I will be changing `SignalId` to a number soon, but VCD files use strings for `SignalId`.
+It's not too much work, but there's a bigger rewrite of the file parsing that's going on...

-Once the metadata and netlist are parsed, we start parsing the transition data.
+Once the metadata and netlist are parsed, we start parsing the value change data.
 This is where things get a little weird.
 See, for ease of rendering, I made it such that everything is in chunks.
 This way, we don't actually have to render the entire waveform.
 Since the actual HTML components of a waveform consume a non-trivial amount of memory, we can dynamically render as we scroll.
 This isn't a big deal for smaller waveforms, but it is for larger waveforms.
 Maybe it's premature optimization, I don't know.

 The signal data has some metadata elements such as the `signalWidth`.
 But all of the `transitionData` is stored as a flat array of transitions.
 Each transition is essentially a time and a value.
 The value is stored as a binary string (this could be improved, but remember that 4 state logic exists, and signals can be arbitrarily wide.)
 Now you might cringe at the idea of a flat array for this, but before coming to me with your whizbang idea of how to re-implement this, first consider how javascript implements large arrays under the hood!
 To assist in all of this, we also have an array called `chunkStart`.
 This is a lookup table of the start index of each time chunk so that we can slice the array as necessary to get the initial state and transitions of a particular chunk.